Project 7

 Artificial language learning as a window to the early entrenchment of constructions

 This project examines the roles of frequency and semantic transparency on the learning and entrenchment of constructions in first and second language acquisition.
-First, in a series of studies, we focus on the comprehension by child and adult native speakers of Spanish of different variant forms of object relatives in Spanish (e.g., el niño (al) que el abuelo abraza ‘the boy that the grandpa is hugging’) that differ in terms of absolute frequency in oral discourse (Butler, 1992) and transparency of grammatical role assignment (Slobin, 1973).
+First, in a series of studies, we focus on the comprehension by child and adult native speakers of Spanish of different variant forms of object relatives in Spanish (e.g., el niño (al que) el abuelo abraza 'the boy that the grandpa is hugging') that differ in terms of absolute frequency in oral discourse (Butler, 1992) and transparency of grammatical role assignment (Slobin, 1973).
 Crucially, this focus on highly similar syntactic structures not only allows for putting the two factors of interest in opposition in a controlled manner, but also provides experimental evidence informing the debate about how to determine what constitutes one (and the same) construction within a CxG framework.
+A follow-up of this experimental paradigm including word order variations in Spanish object relatives allows us to further explore the roles of additional morphological markers and primary cue timing in syntactic ambiguity resolution.